erikw/nestedtext-ruby/README.md

 1. You can also run `$ script/console` for an interactive prompt that will allow you to experiment.
 1. For local testing, install the gem on local machine with: `$ bundle exec rake install`.
    * or manually with `$ gem build *.gemscpec && gem install *.gem`
+1. Watch changes on file system and execute tests with `$ bundle exec guard`.

 Extra: